jaredzhenderson/jaredzhenderson.github.io/index.md

 - The metaphysics of truth, especially pluralism
 - The nature of explanations in semantic and metasemantic theories, in particular the explanatory role of truth

-My default stance in philosophical debates is a pragmatic one: I first look at how we use a word or concept, then I try to give a theory of it.
-Because of this, I am a methodological pluralist, and I believe that the semantics and metaphysics of truth differs in various domains of inquiry.
+My default stance in philosophical debates is a pragmatic one: I first look at how a word or concept is used, then I try to give a theory of it.
+Because of this, I am disposed to pluralism, and I believe that the semantics and metaphysics of truth differs in various domains of inquiry.
 In truth-conditional semantics, I believe the operative concept is purely logical, allowing for the convenient statements of model-theoretic results about natural language.
 In our everyday cognitive lives, I believe that truth is a substantive concept with an associated degree-theoretic metaphysics.
 This has lead me to defend the claims that 'true' is a gradable adjective and that the property of truth is non-absolute.

 I'm also generally interested in semantics, in particular the semantics of generics and the role of events in semantic theories, social epistemology, and skepticism.